nicodoggie/bastion-falls/site/content/campaign-prep/the-vengeful/index.md

    2. From Tidemark
 3. Lord Malthren
    1. Players will find out that Lord Malthren had regained his ancestors' sight.
-The power of the Nalthrenok of the Magaris to foresee the future in the swirls of Vortex Cove.
+The power of the Malthrenok of the Magaris to foresee the future in the swirls of Vortex Cove.
    2. Depending on the PCs' actions and factions, the route to the Vortex Cove will be easy or hard.
 The known entrance is from the Murmals market, but